gear-foundation/gear-wiki/docs/examples/DAO.md

 ```

 ## Source code
-The source code of this example of DAO smart contract and the example of an implementation of its testing is available on [GitHub](https://github.com/foundation/dapps-dao-light).
+The source code for this DAO smart contract example and its testing implementation are available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/dao-light).

-The extended version of DAO that includes admin, membership proposals and delegated voting can be found at [GitHub](https://github.com/gear-foundation/dapps-dao).
+The extended version of DAO that includes admin, membership proposals and delegated voting can be found at [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/dao).

 <!--The application source code is available in: [https://github.com/gear-foundation/dapps-dao-app](https://github.com/gear-foundation/dapps-dao-app).
 -->